-Heroes and superheroes are things that are not too dissimilar.
+Heroes and superheroes are things that are not too dissimilar and it makes sense that songs about heroes often blur into superheroes.
 The concept of a hero is one who does the right thing, makes the right choices, and stands up for those that cannot stand up for themselves.
 Superheroes embody this as well, though, naturally, they are entirely fictitious.

 But superheroes also capture our utmost desires when it comes to doing everything we possibly can.
 A hero that can fly has super strength, or has any number of other powers could do a lot of good.

 This is why songs about heroes and superheroes are so popular.
 They show us that, even without powers, people can do heroic things, even if they, themselves, don’t consider themselves a hero.
 Here are our top picks for songs about heroes and superheroes that will show you what it truly means to be a hero.

 Heroes (We Could Be) – Alesso ft.
 Tove Lo

 “Heroes (We Could Be)” is a popular electronic dance song by Swedish DJ and record producer Alesso, it features the vocals of Swedish singer Tove Lo.
 It was released on 25 August 2014, and it has since shot up in popularity, charting in several countries.
 In the United States, the song hit number one spot on the dance chart.

 In this playful song, Pharrell sings to a woman who appeared in his life from nowhere.
 He sings the glories of his love for her, expressing his thirst for treating her like a queen and serving her every need.
 The girl is someone who has lost her way, but he hopes that his love will lift her and turn her life around so that she can become the queen that he knows she is.
 Some say that the heroic meaning of the song is that Pharrell is the hero who is saving a heroic queen.